Nakiti/cse15l-lab-reports/labReportTwo.md

 ## Part 3
 In the week 2 lab, I learned how to run a server on a remote computer.
-I learned that each server runs on a unique port and can be accessed and modified by any computer that are also on the UCSD network.
+I learned that each server runs on a unique port and can be accessed and modified by any computers that are also on the UCSD network.
+These computers can access and modify the data by making different queries through url paths.